 Train your employees on digitization

-When it comes to legacy customers, one reason they have been going into the same bank for years, or even decades, is because they like and trust the person serving them.
-Thus, if someone has any reservations about how to go digital, at least some of the time, they’ll get advice directly from someone they’ve already built up a relationship with.
+When it comes to legacy customers, one reason they have been going into the same bank for years, or even decades, is because they like and trust the people serving them.
+If someone has any reservations about how to go digital, they’ll often get advice directly from someone they’ve already built up a relationship with.

 Staff should be one of your greatest advocates, participating at the forefront of pilot programs and giving demonstrations if needed, so they can clearly articulate the benefits of digital to customers.
 Employees can also easily cross-promote digital banking onsite during an account opening.
 Additionally, interviewing staff can help you discover any additional barriers to adoption that you hadn’t considered, which can be addressed in your brand collateral and product FAQs.

-As a result, non-traditional users will see that adopting digital channels doesn’t detract from but rather enhances their branch experience.
+As a result, non-traditional users will see that adopting digital channels does not detract from but rather enhances their branch experience.

 Cash in on digital channels

-As restrictions lift, you want to ensure that you’re maintaining healthy revenue streams between in-branch and online (or hybrid) customers.
+As COVID restrictions lift, maintain healthy revenue streams between in-branch and online (or hybrid) customers.
 These marketing tips are a surefire way to increase adoption and engagement with digital banking.
 Once even the most reluctant customers see how these convenient features make their life easier, you’ll be on the fast track to nurturing loyalty and maximizing profitability.